Using social media throughout the sales funnel

 Now that you have a couple of interested prospects, it’s time to convert your audience into leads.
 A brilliant way to do this is by offering a freebie or special offer, which will encourage them to visit your site.
 This could be a free ebook, webinar or a discount on your services (which are also great ways to build your email list).
 Whatever your incentive, make sure it matches the interests of your social media followers to increase conversion rates.

 Now comes the part that all social media marketers dread!
 It’s the purchase stage.
 Social media is notoriously known for having little impact at the purchase stage.
-In fact, only 14% of business tie social media to their sales level.
+In fact, only 14% of business tie social media to their sales level (webbiquity, 2016).
 So how can you get your social media followers to make a purchase?
 Well… the good news is that many platforms allow you to sell directly through social media, such as Facebook, Twitter and Pinterest all have a “Buy” buttons.
 Not to mention the use of Facebook dynamic ads to show prospects recommended products based on their interaction with your website.
-This are all brilliant way to make purchasing easy for your prospective customers.
+This is a brilliant way to make purchasing easy for your prospective customers.

 At this stage, if you’re lucky some of your customers will become brand advocates.
 And these are the best kind of customers to have!
 As not only are they loyal towards your brand, but they also help drive more sales.
 To encourage more customers to become brand advocates, you need to stay active on the social media scene.
 This means offering real-time customer support through Twitter and stay connected with your customers via social media through regular engagement.
 You can even share your customer stories and testimonials through social media to show how brilliant and trustworthy your brand is!